Call for Papers

 CONSUMER INFORMATION

-The consumer relationship is inherently unbalanced, between an expert and a layman, a professional whose economic interests justify their efforts and a consumer constrained by their limited knowledge or immediate needs, impulses, etc.
+The consumer relationship is, by its very nature, an unequal one—between an expert and a layperson, a professional whose economic interests justify their efforts and a consumer constrained by their limited knowledge, immediate needs, impulses, and so on.

-However, informing consumers about their rights is essential to ensuring the effectiveness of consumer law.
-There are many ways of doing this, using a variety of channels: codification, websites, consultations with consumer associations, explanations by public authorities, mediation by professional representatives, etc.
+However, informing consumers about their rights is essential to ensuring the effectiveness of consumer law: in this regard, a wide range of methods and channels are used, including codification, websites, consultations with consumer associations, explanations provided by government authorities, and mediation by industry representatives, among others.

 Thursday, February 27 – afternoon